Zepeng-Mu/myWebsite/content/blog/sashimi-pygenometracks.md

 ### Prepare input files
 In order to generate Sashimi plot, two types of files are needed.
 - Bigwig files for RNA-seq coverage.
-These are just bigwig files that you would normally for the bigwig track class.
+These are just bigwig files that you would normally use for the bigwig track class.
 - Link files for junctions to plot and labels.
 This looks like the file for the original links track class, with an **additional** column at the end: the number on the label (could be the number of split reads supporting the junction or PSI calculated from a certain tool.)
 An example file looks like this:

 ```txt